npgsql/doc/conceptual/EFCore.PG/modeling/generated-properties.md

 ## HiLo Autoincrement Generation

 One disadvantage of database-generated values is that these values must be read back from the database after a row is inserted.
-If you're saving multiple related entities, this means you must perform multiple roundtrips as the first entity's generated key must be read before writing the second one.
-One solution to this problem is HiLo value generation: rather than relying on the database to generate each and every value, the application "allocates" a range of values, which it can then populate directly on new entities without any additional roundtrips.
+If you're saving multiple related entities, this means you must perform multiple round-trips as the first entity's generated key must be read before writing the second one.
+One solution to this problem is HiLo value generation: rather than relying on the database to generate each and every value, the application "allocates" a range of values, which it can then populate directly on new entities without any additional round-trips.
 When the range is exhausted, a new range is allocated.
 In practical terms, this uses a sequence that increments by some large value (100 by default), allowing the application to insert 100 rows autonomously.

 To use HiLo, specify `UseHiLo` on a property in your model's `OnModelCreating`: